stormpath/express-stormpath/docs/product.rst

   change their password.
 - ``forgotPasswordCompleteView`` - The view which is shown after the user has successfully reset their account password.
+- ``enableForgotPasswordChangeAutoLogin`` - This setting determines whether or not you want a user who has just changed their password to be automatically logged into their account or not.
+The default behavior is to log the user out and force them to re-authenticate manually.

 If you'd like to override the default views, you should take a look at the ones included with Express-Stormpath here: